Miles O'Brien (Star Trek): Depiction in Star Trek: The Next Generation

 During the Klingon Civil War, O'Brien is assigned to the bridge as tactical officer due to Worf's resignation from Starfleet and the temporary reassignment of officers to other ships in a fleet led by Capt.
-Picard (TNG: "Redemption Part II").
+Picard.

-O'Brien marries Keiko Ishikawa aboard the USS Enterprise-D in the TNG episode "Data's Day".
-They have a daughter, Molly, who is delivered by Worf in "Disaster".
+O'Brien marries Keiko Ishikawa aboard the USS Enterprise-D. They have a daughter, Molly, who is delivered by Worf.
+Shortly after Molly's birth, O'Brien is one of three Starfleet personnel who are possessed by evil spirits; they hold Keiko and Molly hostage.

-O'Brien appears in over 50 episodes of Star Trek: The Next Generation:
+O'Brien appears in over 50 episodes of Star Trek: The Next Generation.